United 2026 FIFA World Cup bid: Controversies

-Both Trump administrations has been met with a wave of concern from co-hosts Canada and Mexico, particularly about his messaging regarding tariffs on both countries as well as the sovereignty of Canada.
-In addition, restrictions on immigration and a reduced federal workforce have created concerns that fans may not be able to get their visas in time for the event, as the wait for a visa interview in some countries is roughly around a year on average, with one travel report from the U.S. Travel Association said the U.S. was not even prepared to host one.
-There is also the concern that the Trump administration may implement an updated version of the travel ban implemented in 2017 which could outright prevent fans from 40 countries from attending.
+Both Trump administrations were met with a wave of concern from co-hosts Canada and Mexico, particularly about his messaging regarding tariffs on both countries as well as the sovereignty of Canada.
+In addition, restrictions on immigration and a reduced federal workforce created concerns that fans may not be able to get their visas in time for the event, as the wait for a visa interview in some countries was roughly around a year on average, with one travel report from the U.S. Travel Association claiming the U.S. was not even prepared to host one.
+In June 2025, the second Trump administration reinstated a travel ban affecting citizens from multiple countries, citing national security concerns.
+The ban, which was later expanded in December, prohibited the issuance of new immigrant and non-immigrant visas for citizens of 39 affected countries, including those of teams that qualified for the World Cup: Haiti, Iran, Ivory Coast, and Senegal.
+The proclamation included an exemption for any athlete or member of an athletic team, including coaches, persons performing a necessary support role, and immediate relatives, traveling for the World Cup, Olympics, or other major sporting events as determined by the Secretary of State.